jjgarcia1993/HoriSeon-Challenge/README.md

 ## Purpose
-A website that promotes Search Enginge Optimization and Accessibility.
+A website that promotes Search Engine Optimization and Accessibility.

 ## Built With